bglindner/CEE6720_BIO6720/lab02.md

 library("Nonpareil")
 getwd()
 # you should be in your ~/scratch/lab02 directory.
-If not, consider setwd() or exit R and cd there before beginning again.
+If not, consider setwd() or exit R and cd there

 ### generate plots
 manifest = read.table(file="manifest.tsv",header=TRUE)